Run Ray on SUNK

 -

-To initialize a conda environment, run the following command:
+To initialize a conda environment, determine its PATH and initialize it:

 Create an environment with the version of Ray that you want to use and any additional packages.
 Here the environment is called